 ndanko/Envato Elements

-Sa ou fè se li ou wè
+Sa ou fè, se li ou wè

 Meaning

-Translation: You reap what you sow.
+English Equivalent: You reap what you sow.
 Actions have consequences.

 Literal Meaning: What you do is what you see.